-The radiative corrections to the action of usual QED will be calculated by considering a system of fermions coupled to a gauge field $A_\mu$ formulated in space-time in (3 +1) dimensions.
-Using the disturbance $\not\!b\gamma_5$, the Lagrangian of this model is given by
+The radiative corrections to the action of the usual QED will be calculated by considering a system of fermions coupled to a gauge field $A_\mu$ formulated in the spacetime in (3 +1) dimensions.
+Using the disturbance $\not\!b\gamma_5$, the Lagrangian of this model is given by \cite{Oliveira2010}

-To calculate the induced term, we use the path integrals formalism.
-The effective action for this model dependent on the term of the Lorentz symmetry breaking $\bar{\psi}\not\!b\gamma_5\psi$, in an approximation of a one loop, is defined as follows [11]
+To calculate the induced term, the path integrals formalism will be used \cite{Feynman1965}.
+The effective action for this model depends on the term of the Lorentz symmetry breaking $\bar{\psi}\not\!b\gamma_5\psi$, which, in a one loop approximation, is defined as follows \cite{Gomes2002}

 where $N$ is a normalization constant.